Why is Social Media Management Important?

 Take into consideration that having some online marketing know-how can come in handy.
 Familiarising yourself with and implementing basic SEO (Search Engine Optimisation) in your website and blog content (or if your budget allows, hiring a copywriter or agency who can whip up some SEO-heavy tailored content) will aid you in your of lead conversion.

 Again, there are tools that can assist you with this (Google Analytics being one to note, with the bonus of being free).
 You can use this to seek out the best SEO phrases and keywords for your business, and use these in content to steer traffic to your site.

 The Google SEO algorithm analyses the use of keywords to determine a page’s ranking online.
 SEO effectively informs Google that a website or web page is on a certain topic.
 It’s worth noting, however, that if you go overboard with SEO words and phrases and sprinkle them like confetti all over a blog or post, Google may well blacklist it because it will assume it is web spam.
 Remember – quality over quantity!

 Need a little help along the way?
 Expert social media management resources are available and aim to take some of the pressure off of you.
 Help is available to grow your business online.
-100 Pound Social can provide you with expert blog articles, social media posts, and B2B LinkedIn lead generation.
+100 Pound Social can provide you with expert blog articles and social media posts.

 A dedicated UK-based Content Creator & Editor (No AI)

 |Order articles anytime – 5 day delivery + revisions